GoogleCloudPlatform/chef-google-compute/README.md

     },
     ...
   ]
-  network            reference to gcompute_network region             reference to gcompute_region subnetwork         reference to gcompute_subnetwork zone               reference to gcompute_zone project            string credential         reference to gauth_credential end
+  network            reference to a gcompute_network region             reference to a gcompute_region subnetwork         reference to a gcompute_subnetwork zone               reference to a gcompute_zone project            string credential         reference to gauth_credential end